vahtyah/LeetCodeSolutions/Data Structures/Array/README.md

 [2033.
 Minimum Operations to Make a Uni-Value Grid](/Data%20Structures%2FArray%2F2033.%20Minimum%20Operations%20to%20Make%20a%20Uni-Value%20Grid): Minimize operations to make all grid values equal

+[2221.
+Find Triangular Sum of an Array](/Data%20Structures%2FArray%2F2221.%20Find%20Triangular%20Sum%20of%20an%20Array): Repeatedly sum adjacent array elements until one element remains

 [2348.
 Number of Zero-Filled Subarrays](/Data%20Structures%2FArray%2F2348.%20Number%20of%20Zero-Filled%20Subarrays): Count zero-filled contiguous subarrays within an array

 [2364.
 Count Number of Bad Pairs](/Data%20Structures%2FArray%2F2364.%20Count%20Number%20of%20Bad%20Pairs): Count pairs of elements with bigger elements on right